mxmxmx/O_C/B_O_M.md

 - if your board is is labelled rev.2c (on top of the board, underneath the 'ornament and crime' label), that's rev 2c. previous versions differ only slightly.

-- the footprint for passives is **0805 throughout**, except the four 10n caps (0603). using 0603 everywhere will work just as fine, of course.
+- the footprint for passives is **0805 throughout**, except the four 10n caps (0603) in vicinity of the teensy. using 0603 everywhere will work just as fine, of course.

 - there's four 3-pin pads for 2k trimpots (output calibration): **we recommend omitting the trimpots**, and doing the calibration entirely in software. use four **jumper wires** instead and, ideally, **0.1% resistors** for the output stage (the "wiki" has more details): it's cheaper and makes calibration easier (and no less accurate).